 All the parameters are keyframable, including user functions themselves.
 That is, a plugin can have several functions attached at the same time and switch between them while rendering.
 The color and alpha channels of the substitution (key) color are interpolated between keyframes; the other parameters are switched.

-The user library directory is that defined by the environment variable $CIN_USERLIB, or, if CIN_USERLIB is not defined, $HOME/.bcast5lib as a fallback default.
+The user library directory is that defined by the environment variable $CIN_USERLIB, or if not defined, $HOME/.bcast5lib as a fallback default.
 The functions for Blend Algebra reside there in the subdirectory dlfcn/ba and for Blend Program in dlfcn/bp (dlfcn stands for dynamic loaded function).
 Having user functions in such a library in a single place makes it convenient to reuse the same functions in different projects.
 The Copy to userlib button in the Attach... file selection dialog is handy to save such functions in the user library for future use.

 The reason to define user library $HOME/.bcast5lib by default (and not $HOME/.bcast5) is the following.
 There is a common workaround: if a newer version of CINELERRA-GG does not start, to delete $HOME/.bcast5 completely.
 Doing so, all user functions would be deleted if they were saved there.